Wavelet estimation of the long memory parameter for Hermite polynomial of Gaussian processes

 In the present work, we consider processes expressed as a Hermite polynomial of order greater than $1$ of a Gaussian time series.
 This will allow us to gain insight into more complicated situations.
-We will derive the limit theorems that are needed to justify wavelet--based estimation procedures of the memory parameter.
+A more general case, involving processes that can be expressed as (finite or infinite) sum of Hermite polynomials of a Gaussian time series is studied in our recent work \cite{clausel-roueff-taqqu-tudor-2012}.
+In this work, we use : \begin{enumerate}[a)] \item a wide class of wavelets as in~(\ref{e:W1}), instead of ``variations''; \item an input process with long-range dependence, as in~(\ref{e:dq>0}), instead of self-similar processes; \item a semiparametric setup, as in~(\ref{e:sdf}), instead of a parametric one. \end{enumerate} We derive the limit theorems that are needed for wavelet--based estimation procedures of the memory parameter.
 We will investigate the estimation problem in another paper.
-In this work, we use : \begin{enumerate}[a)] \item a wide class of wavelets as in~(\ref{e:W1}), instead of ``variations''; \item an input process with long-range dependence, as in~(\ref{e:dq>0}), instead of self-similar processes; \item a semiparametric setup, as in~(\ref{e:sdf}), instead of a parametric one. \end{enumerate}

 Denote by $X=\{X_{t}\}_{t\in\mathbb{Z}}$ a centered stationary Gaussian process with unit variance and spectral density $f(\lambda), \lambda \in (-\pi , \pi)$.
 Such a stochastic process is said to have {\it short memory} or {\it short--range dependence} if $f(\lambda)$ is positive and bounded around $\lambda=0$ and {\it long memory} or {\it long--range dependence} if $f(\lambda)\to\infty$ as $\lambda\to 0$.
 We will suppose that $\{X_{t}\}_{t\in\mathbb{Z}}$ has long--memory with memory parameter $0<d<1/2$, that is,